niessenTUM/Innok_students/51 Projektion Schutzfeld/README.txt

 ---------------------------------------------------------

 ----------------- FILE EXPLANATION ----------------------
-1st configuration (obsolete):

-projection_management.py: File on remote PC that calls avcommunication_ros.py via ssh avcommunication_ros.py: File on the Innok Robot, which calls av_new_ros.py via ssh, and publishes scan and odometry data av_new_ros.py: File on the RaspPi, which controls the laser, audio, and graphical output minisend.py: Multi-purpose file to write to and read from Innok or RPi using ssh

-2nd configuration:

-projection_management.py: File on remote PC that calls av_combined.py on RPi via ssh av_combined.py = File on RPi that controls laser, audio, grpahical output as well as subscribing LIDAR data and calculating safe zones
+projection_management.py: File on remote PC that calls av_combined.py on RPi via ssh av_combined.py = File on RPi that controls laser, audio, grpahical output as well as subscribing LIDAR data and calculating safe zones minisend.py: Multi-purpose file to write to and read from Innok or RPi using ssh
 ----------------------------------------------------------

 ------------------ Raspberry Pi --------------------------